peteroupc/classic-wallpaper/uielements.md

 In general, before 1995, black-and-white icons (with no intermediate gray tones) from which a color version is derived do not use shading or hatch patterns to mimic shadows or solid colors.[^18]

-After about 2003, user-interface graphics tend to be 8-bpc images (with or without translucent pixels) and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^4] or similar techniques.

 In general, from about 1990 to about 1997, user-interface text&mdash;

 - was drawn in one color only, and
 - rarely had smoothed edges, and only if the display mode can show more than 256 colors at a time.

 In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one unit upward and leftward to three units downward and rightward) followed by an unshifted rendering in the base color or pattern.[^19]  But new applications should avoid having text in icons, cursors, and other images.

+> **Note:** After about 2003, user-interface graphics tend to be 8-bpc images (with or without translucent pixels) and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^4] or similar techniques.

 New user-interface graphics with limited colors ought to be designed as vector graphics (geometric models; for example, line segments and filled polygons) from the start, even if they are meant to resemble the drawing style given in this section when in their original size.
 Existing images that function like icons should be [**converted to vector graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md) if they are simple enough.